DeepakSridhar/deepaksridhar.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Started my PhD in Fall 2022.
+Started my PhD in Fall 2022 with Jacobs Fellow Award (Highest recognition in ECE at UCSD).